21 Simply Stunning Bird Photos of Cardinals

-Cardinals are among the most popular and beloved birds in America, and these gorgeous photos make it easy to see why birdwatchers love them.
+Cardinal birds are among the most popular and beloved in America, and these gorgeous photos make it easy to see why birdwatchers love them.

 Female Cardinal in Winter

-“This female Northern cardinal sat on this pine tree waiting for her time at the feeder,” says Janine Martin.
-Discover 6 proven ways to attract cardinals.
+“This female Northern cardinal bird sat on this pine tree waiting for her time at the feeder,” says Janine Martin.
+If you see a cardinal, here’s what it means.

 “I never saw this Northern cardinal pair close enough to photograph them together in the same frame.
 When one was on the feeder, the other was on the look out elsewhere.
 On one cold morning in early winter, however, I captured the male approaching the feeder just as his mate made her exit to a nearby fence post,” says Sharon Cuartero.
 Discover the best bird feeders and birdseed for cardinals.